joesingo/cms/readme.md

             {"title": <page title based on filename>,
              "url": <URL for the page>,
-             "path": <path to the file for this page>, "children": [<child pages>]}
+             "path": <path to file for the page>, "children": [<child pages>]}

     * **header_links:** This is a list in the same format as `site_index` and can be used to construct a menu for the site.
 Currently this is the same as `site_index` but only goes two levels deep.

+    * **breadcrumbs:** This is a list of pages in the same format as `site_index` that shows where the current page is in the heirarchy.
+The top level page is first, and the current page is last.
+See [here](http://ui-patterns.com/patterns/Breadcrumbs) for info about breadcrumbs.

     * <span id="index-page-option">**index_page:**</span>If a page is an index page (i.e. it is called index.md and there are other pages beneath it), `index_page` will be set to True.